saurav193/capstone_BIBA/doc/internal_report.md

 acknowledge that these values are not reflective of the performance of the tiered model as a whole.
-It should be mentioned that these low-count and high-count regression models could have been consolidated into a weight sum model.
+It should be mentioned that these low-count and high-count regression models could have been consolidated into a weighted sum model.
 Instead of a label, the classifier could have predicted class probabilities.
 Then, the predicted probabilities could have been used to weigh the estimated session counts derived from the two different regression models.